Students buying textbooks

 Beyond the Casebook Series

 Columbia Law School's Beyond the Casebook initiative offers 1Ls the opportunity to discuss timely, relevant issues outside of the classroom setting.
-The series includes intimate faculty-student discussion groups as well as larger-scale events organized around faculty research and publications.
+The series includes intimate faculty-student discussion lunches as well as larger-scale events organized around faculty research and publications.

 Professor Bert Huang meets with students on Revson Plaza